mikeyhogarth/nomelette2/README.md

 Nomelette 2
 ===========

-Version 2.0 of the recipe site "Nomelette"
+Version 2.0 of the recipe site "Nomelette", updated for rails 4.